-- Subsidence prediction assessments will continue to be undertaken, at a minimum in advance of each new panel series and updated as required to align with mine planning changes or where monitoring identifies a variation from predicted subsidence behaviour. - Pre- and post-subsidence survey monitoring will continue to be undertaken to assess and validate subsidence predictions. - Where longwall panels pass under watercourses, and for areas where slopes are predicted to increase to greater than 3% (refer Figure 10); these areas are to be observed and monitored (refer Section 6) during and following passage of the longwall face (see Section 6.2). - While not relevant to areas of SCL, in areas where subsidence movements are predicted to result in moderate or high risk of instability to the bed and banks of a watercourse, stock are to be excluded from the immediate bed, bank and overbank areas, as recommended by Gilbert & Associates (2012).
+- Subsidence prediction assessments will continue to be undertaken, at a minimum in advance of each new panel series and updated as required to align with mine planning changes or where monitoring identifies a variation from predicted subsidence behaviour. - Pre- and post-subsidence ground survey will continue to be undertaken to assess and validate subsidence predictions. - Where longwall panels pass under watercourses, and for areas where slopes are predicted to increase by greater than 2% (refer Figure 8); these areas are to be observed and monitored during and following passage of the longwall face (see Section 6.2). - In areas where subsidence movements are predicted to result in moderate or high risk of instability to the bed and banks of a watercourse, stock are to be excluded from the immediate bed, bank and overbank areas, as recommended by Gilbert & Associates (2012).
 Fencing is to be installed where required around the identified unstable areas to restrict stock movement from these areas.